bcomnes/old-bret.io/_posts/notes/2014-10-17-latex-font-settings-hits-10.md

 Some things to come in the future:

-- Keep increasing the scope slectors
+- Keep increasing the number of scope slectors.
 - Default resizing for `\begin{}` tags.
 - Blank selectors on other items people might want but innapropriate for default modificaiton.
 - Documentation on how to identify existing selectors or create your own selectors.